Project Overview

 Redefining Love: Centering the Trans Dating Experience on Hinge

-In June 2023, I joined Hinge for a UX research and design initiative focused on elevating the trans dating experience.
-While dating apps have made strides in inclusivity, trans users continue to face unique challenges that often go unaddressed.
-This project sought to uncover those challenges, amplify trans voices, and explore design solutions that create a more affirming and empowering experience on Hinge.
+In June 2023, I joined Hinge for a UX research and design initiative focused on elevating the experience of trans users on the platform.
+While dating apps have made strides in inclusive design, trans users continue to face distinct challenges that are often misunderstood or unsupported.
+This project was an opportunity to listen deeply, amplify marginalized voices, and explore how Hinge could create a more affirming and empowering experience.

-• Trans users, while a small segment of Hinge’s total user base, represent a rapidly growing community.
+Trans users, while a small portion of Hinge’s total base, represented a rapidly growing community

-• Demographically, trans users on Hinge tended to be younger, more likely to identify as non-binary, and predominantly part of the LGBTQ+ community.
+Demographically, trans users tended to be younger, more likely to identify as non-binary, and largely part of the broader LGBTQIA+ spectrum

 The growth rate of Hinge’s trans user base was not only accelerating but also outpacing the growth of both cisgender and broader LGBTQ+ users.